eug-vs/java-bsu/README.md

 - `.idea/` - **IntelliJ IDEA** project settings
 - `src/` - Project *source code*
 - `README.md` - Lab description with the *main task* and, optionally, comments on the solution.
+- `Makefile` - Makefile to support `make` commands and work outside of IDE.
 - `.gitignore`

 ## Getting started